JJ/perl-composite-action-template/README.md

 - [`action.src.pl`](action.src.pl) is source of the script that will have to be run, generally on downloaded source.
 See below for instructions on how to generate de script
+- [`lib/Action.pm`](lib/Action.pm) to the name of the module you will be actually using; since this will run in the common space, these modules will need to have an unique name to avoid clashing with others installed on the system or on other Actions.

 Change this README too, to explain how to use your template.
+Check the rest of the files and change or delete if you're not using them.

 ## Install